RoGellert/python_projects/morse_converter/README.md

-# Simple python program to convert text file into file with morse code (and vice versa)
+# Simple python program to convert txt file with text into txt file with morse code (and vice versa)